unexpectedpanda/retool/readme.md

 `retool  -i <input dat/folder> -o <output dat/folder> <options>`

-Input and output must both be files, or both be folders.
-Not setting a folder output writes to the current folder.

 **Note:** Some systems have the Python 3.x binary installed separately as `python3`.
 You might need to run this instead of `python`.